nguyenphuhao/simulated-notification/README.md

 The proxy will:
 1. Capture all request data (headers, body, query params)
 2. Categorize the request based on URL and content
-3. Store it in SQLite database
+3. Store it in PostgreSQL database
 4. Return a success response

 ### Example Requests